Multirious/zsh-helix-mode/README.md

 - Registers.
 - Yank-Paste.
 For both registers and clipboard.
 - Undo-Redo.
 And with selection history like Helix's.
 - Multiline mode.
 Edit long commands right in the prompt.
+(Basically Helix)
 - Cursor styling.
 Display different modes with different cursor looks.

 ---